0x45mi/closerToCamera/README.md

 It works best by selecting one controller as the target.
 The tool supports multi-controller selections by calculating the mid point of the controllers.<br />

+If you see the bake is not working well, there is a right click option called "layers".
+This option will make the bake a bit slower but it should be accurate.<br />

 [Ckeck out the tool's video tutorial](https://vimeo.com/765705742)
 ### Installation